In this article, we will review Jack LaLanne juicers.

-In the box, you will find a complete juicer with all the necessary parts, an instruction manual, a recipe book, and a cleaning brush.
+You will find a complete juicer with all the necessary parts in the box, an instruction manual, a recipe book, and a cleaning brush.

 Everything you need to start juicing, except the juice pitcher.
 You will have to buy that, or use one of your own.

 - Easy to use and clean.
-Wide feeding chute cuts down prep time, and the plastic parts can be washed in a dishwasher.
+A wide feeding chute cuts down prep time, and the plastic parts can be washed in a dishwasher.

 - Can juice leafy greens.
 Of course, the results will not match masticating juicers.